History & Philosophy

 Mountain Camp is committed to creating an inclusive environment that supports equal participation opportunities for campers and equal employment opportunities for staff members.
 We enforce a nondiscrimination policy for all persons, regardless of race, color, religion, sex, age, sexual orientation, gender identity or gender expression, marital status, national origin, or disability.

+In alignment with our values and mission, Mountain Camp is committed to making our community a welcoming and comfortable environment for campers, families, and staff.
 It is the responsibility of Mountain Camp and its staff to ensure that all campers feel safe, supported and celebrated in our camp environment.
 We make every reasonable accommodation to allow campers and staff to participate in the community in the way they feel most comfortable, while respecting individual privacy.
 If there is something we can do to help make sure your camper feels comfortable and safe at camp, please do not hesitate to contact the office.